 - Attachment Page Changes: Disabling of attachment pages for new installations to streamline the user experience.

 Overall, WordPress 6.4 “Shirley” aims to provide a more efficient, flexible, and accessible platform for users of all levels.

 There is no reason to believe that WordPress has reached its peak and that there is no more room for improvement.
 As the users’ needs and requirements change, so does the technology that has to respond to these needs.

 There are also versions 6.1, 6.2, and 6.3 of WordPress scheduled for the following months and years, and we can only be sure that the new versions will bring us more freedom of design and control over our website.

 WordPress started from humble beginnings, but the genius of Matt Mullenweg and the dedication of the developer team that has contributed to the system over the years have made it possible to become one of the ruling names in the world of CMS.

-These days, some competitors are trying to catch up to WordPress regarding the number of websites and quality of services.
-But nobody has managed to come even close to the stounding numbers and invaluable success stories of WordPress.
+Some competitors are trying to catch up to WordPress regarding the number of websites and quality of services.
+But nobody has come even close to WordPress’s stounding numbers and invaluable success stories.